|

 Irene Harlan Hulce was born July 26, 1906, in a claim shack at Hilmoe, S.D., and was raised on a farm near Vivian, S.D.
 She married John A. Hulce, and the couple raised four children while farming near Vivian all their lives.
 Irene died April 4, 2002.

-attended a gathering of Harlans in Chadds Ford.
-Howard served in the 88th Division
+gathering of Harlans in Chadds Ford.
+Howard served in the 88th Division of

-of duty in Iraq.
-He is survived by five children and was engaged to be married.
+tour of duty in Iraq.
+He is survived by five children and was engaged to

 I found this poem a while ago and think it is very appropriate for those who are hooked on researching their family heritage.
 It certainly fits many Harlan descendants who have pursued their family lineage.